tongoonamujera/awesomeBooks/README.md

 2. Make your new cloned directory your active directory
 3. Currently, you are in the "development branch."
 4. Change your current branch to Feature branch `git checkout feature` to navigate to a branch of your choice
+5. Open a server on your local machine and start using the app.

 ### USAGE